javierelpianista/h2p-ricpad/README.md

 # Installation

+This program is designed to run on GNU/Linux systems.
-This program requires cmake, a working C++ compiler, and, additionally, the following libraries:
+For building it requires cmake, a working C++ compiler, and, additionally, the following libraries:

 * `Boost`